gmontee/100DaysOfCloud/Journey/042/Readme.md

 ## ☁️ Cloud Outcome

-- Configuration file will be search in the following order:
+- Configuration file will be searched in the following order:
   - ANSIBLE_CONFIG (environment variable if set)
   - ansible.cfg (in the current directory)
   - ~/.ansible.cfg (in the home directory)